Mimetis/Dotmim.Sync/docs/Web.md

     * Add your server provider, like `Dotmim.Sync.SqlServerProvider` for example.
 * Add the `Dotmim.Sync.Web.Client` nuget package on you client application: [https://www.nuget.org/packages/Dotmim.Sync.Web.Client]()

+You will find a sample in `/Samples/Dotmim.Sync.SampleWebServer` folder, in the Github repository

 ## Server side